Can Dietary Changes Improve Anxiety?

 In summary

-Over the years, I have worked successfully with many sufferers of mild to moderate anxiety and anxiety related challenges such as OCD, stress and phobias.
+Over the years, I have worked successfully with many sufferers of mild to moderate anxiety and anxiety related challenges such as OCD, stress and phobia.
 Therapy – particularly CBT – is an excellent choice for addressing the distressing symptoms of these conditions and can have very positive outcomes in a relatively short period of time.
 The idea (to which I definitely subscribe) that these conditions can be either prevented or treated, at least in part, by what we eat is a very exciting one, so I shall certainly be ‘watching this space’!

 Can changing your diet calm anxiety? – BBC Food

-What’s the link between anxiety and gut health? (patient.info)
+What’s the link between anxiety and gut health? – patient.info

-The 4 Worst Foods for Your Anxiety (healthline.com)
+The 4 Worst Foods for Your Anxiety – healthline.com